Beanstalk is a national charity that has been working with schools for over 40 years to help raise literacy standards.

 Our reading helpers come from all walks of life.
 They are independent, committed individuals with a genuine interest in helping children achieve.
 We ask them to commit for at least one year and emphasise the importance of keeping up the twice-weekly visits for the children.

 How are they supported?

-We provide 8 hours training to our reading helpers before they start with your school and further development training in areas such as dyslexia awareness and phonics.
+We provide 8 hours training to our reading helpers before they start with your school and further development training in areas such as reading comprehension and phonics.

 We ensure they have resources for their sessions which are suited to the children they’re helping by providing them with Beanstalk book boxes.

 One of our staff members will visit your Beanstalk reading helper(s) in school at least once a year to observe a reading session.

 We’re on the end of the telephone for them and also encourage them to network with other Beanstalk reading volunteers in their local area through our end-of-term meetings, regular book swaps, coffee mornings, etc.

 To find out if we work in your area, please use our Area Office finder.

 For a no-obligation conversation about your school’s needs please contact your local Area Office.